 Caribbean - Mitchell Torok hit the country charts with his 1953 single on Abbott.
 Six years later he was on the pop charts with a different recording of the song, issued on Guyden.
 It turns out both versions were cut at the same 1953 session!

 Chick-A-Boom (Don't Ya Jes' Love It) - Prior to Daddy Dewdrop's 1971 hit, the song was in the December 12, 1970 episode of the animated TV series Sabrina And The Groovie Goolies.
-This version, credited to the Rolling Headstones, was never commercially issued, although it is included in the program's DVD set.
+This version, credited to the Rolling Headstones, was never commercially issued, although it is included in the program's DVD set and now on YouTube.
 The Groovie Goolies later had their own spin-off show and the original recording was used again in a 1972 episode.

 Daddy Dewdrop was a pseudonym for Dick Monda, one of Sabrina's music producers.